Security Considerations for WebViews

 6.1.7.
 Anti-Tracking

 The user has usually no way to configure anti-tracking measures.
-The host app might or might not be able to handle anti-tracking.
+The host app might or might not be able to handle anti-tracking capabilities of the WebView.
 So there is no transparency to the user if their browsing is protected by anti-tracking technology.
 WebViews have no UI to inspect how cookies are blocked.

 6.2.
 Honesty